Aero-ComSci/final-project-cooliotbcgame/README.md

 ## Getting Started

-### Installation
-No explicit installation is required as this is a Python script.
-Ensure you have Python 3.x installed on your system.

 ### How to Run the Program
 1. Save the `combatant.py`, `epic.py`, and `main.py` files in the same directory.
 2. Open a terminal or command prompt and navigate to that directory.